tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 Before invoking `Commit`, Tendermint locks the mempool and flushes the mempool connection.
-This ensures that no new messages will be received on the mempool connection during this processing step, providing a good opportunity to safely update all four connection states to the latest committed state at once.
+This ensures that no new messages will be received on the mempool connection during this processing step, providing an opportunity to safely update all four connection states to the latest committed state at once.

 When `Commit` completes, Tendermint unlocks the mempool.